Shakespeare did it first

 The birth of the modern sex comedy

 Of course, any Falstaff is only as strong as his foils, and here he has foils aplenty, particularly in Akeem Davis’s revelatory Mr. Ford.
-Where Falstaff almost glides with his surety, Ford bursts with insecurity at the seams of his argyle sweater, possessed of the singular fear of his wife’s cuckoldry and animated to near paroxysms.
+Where Falstaff almost glides with his surety, Ford bursts with insecurity at the seams of his argyle sweater, possessed by the singular fear of his wife’s cuckoldry and animated to near paroxysms.
 His wife, it should be noted, only entertains Falstaff’s advances as part of a reverse scheme to catch him in his own buffoonery, but given the convolutions of the comic plot—contorted in typically Shakespearean fashion—that’s for us to know, and Ford to find out.
 In the meantime, he does what any rational man would and adopts a disguise to investigate his wife’s fidelity; the absurdity of his subsequent torment, played by Davis with bravura comic pain, suggests the darkly hilarious twists of a modern sex comedy.
 This is where the play’s adaptive sleight-of-hand is at its finest: it only feels like a scene from a modern sex comedy, we realize, because Shakespeare did it first.

 As the titular merry wives, Peakes and Canales also find a rich interplay.
 They luxuriate in Falstaff’s foolhardiness and their husbands’ irascibility, book club moms bestowed with Shakespearean trickster spirit.
 Peakes’s recitation of Falstaff’s initial letter, in particular, does more to lock the play into its given moment than all the considerable scenery combined.